-We use de-identified data from administrative records of Manitobans (personal data collected for other purposes stored by a variety of government departments).
-De-identified means that identifiers, such as names and addresses, were removed before the data were transferred to the Repository in MCHP, to protect everyone's privacy.
-Each record comes with a scrambled identified which allows us to link each record in different datasets.
-We adhere to strict privacy principles when we use these records.
+We use de-identified data from administrative records of Manitobans (personal data collected for other purposes and stored by a variety of government departments).
+De-identified means that personal identifiers, such as names and addresses, are removed before the data are transferred to the Manitoba Population Research Data Repository (Repository) at MCHP, to protect everyone's privacy.
+Each record comes with a scrambled identifier which allows us to link each record in each of the different datasets.
+We adhere to strict privacy principles when these records are used in our research.

-We are funded through five-year contracts with the Province of Manitoba (since 1991) to provide six major research projects annually.
-These studies deal with health and social issues that can best be answered using the Repository.
-Topics are jointly decided upon by MCHP's Director and the Deputy Minister of Health.
+We are funded through five-year contracts with the Province of Manitoba (since 1991) to deliver five major research projects annually.
+These studies deal with health and social issues that can best be answered using data from the Repository.
+Topics for study are jointly decided upon by MCHP's Director and the Deputy Minister of Health.
 This agreement provides roughly half of our funding.
-The other half of our funding comes from organizations - provincial, national or international - created to fund research.
-Our researchers must compete for these funds.
-The merit of each application - which must adhere to strict scientific principles - is reviewed by committees of other scientists.
+The other half of our funding comes from provincial, national or international research-funding organizations.

 MCHP is rich with stories that punctuate its history.
 A qualitative study exploring the details of MCHP was written by Dr. Gail Marchessault to celebrate the founding of the Centre and the 20 years of research it has produced.
 This study explores the challenges and success of MCHP and includes insights from key people at Manitoba Health and the University of Manitoba, including the College of Medicine, Faculty of Health Sciences and the Department of Community Health Sciences.

 (Right-click and choose "save as" to save the file to your computer.)